The KU ADC can provide access to well-characterized clinical cohorts, databases generated through studies of these cohorts, and biospecimens.

 In addition to offering an array of standard and specialized research and educational services, we also provide a number of specialized services that allow us to characterize AD metabolism at a highly sophisticated level, from the molecule/organelle to the cell to the brain to the whole organism.
 We are able to support integrated metabolic studies in animal models, tissues from deceased human subjects, and living human subjects.

-• KU ADC Cores: The KU ADC is organized with an emphasis on these core areas of impact: Administrative, Clinical, Data Management, Education, Neuroimaging, Neuropathy, and Mitochondrial Genomics and Metabolism.
+• KU ADC Cores: The KU ADC is organized with an emphasis on these core areas of impact: Administrative, Clinical, Data Management, Outreatch and Recruitment, Neuroimaging, Neuropathy, and Mitochondrial Genomics and Metabolism.

 • Membership: The KU ADC invites investigators with projects relevant to brain aging and dementia to become members.
 Membership ensures ready access to core services, data, and project support.
 To be considered for membership, please send your CV to Anne Arthur, firstname.lastname@example.org.

-• Resource Requests: The KU Alzheimer's Disease Center follows over 400 individuals annually.
+• Available Resources: The KU Alzheimer's Disease Center follows over 400 individuals annually.
 We maintain a curated database and biospecimen repository that researchers can draw from.
 We also provide services and expertise for procedures involving metabolism and mitochondrial function.
-Procedures for requesting resources and services can be accessed here.
+Resources and services can be requested here.